Terms of Service

-The security deposit charge, is payable upon delivery of the yacht, in cash or by credit-card.
-Refundable upon surrender of the yacht, without damage, at the base.
+The security deposit charge, is payable upon delivery of the yacht, by credit-card, debit cards cannot be used to cover a deposit, only credit cards.
+This deposit is refundable upon surrender of the yacht, without damage, at the base.

 A deposit fee of € 2.500 applies for all boats up to 50ft.
 A deposit compensation fee of € 200 per week reduces the deposit fee to € 500.

-A deposit fee of € 3.500 applies for all boats up to 57ft and catamaran.
+A deposit fee of € 3.500 applies for all boats up to 57ft and catamarans.
 A deposit compensation fee of € 350 per week reduces the deposit fee to € 1.000.

 If the yacht participates in a ralley or regatta the deposit fee rises from € 2.500 up to € 4.000 and from € 3.500 up to 5.000.
-A deposit compensation can not be appointed.
-With the Jeanneau 64 it is not allowed to paticipate in ralleys or regattas.
+A deposit compensation cannot be appointed.
+With the Jeanneau 64 it is not permitted to participate in rallies or regattas.

-A deposit fee of € 500 applies for all gennaker or spinnaker.
-A deposit compensation can not be appointed.
+A deposit fee of € 500 applies for all gennakers or spinnakers.
+A deposit compensation cannot be appointed.